-FINAL OUTPUT WILL BE PRINTED IN COLOR AT FULL-SIZE, you will not need to mount these to boards.
+FINAL OUTPUT WILL BE PRINTED IN COLOR AT FULL-SIZE, you will not need to mount these to boards but should be presented as if they would in the restaurant.
 The finals need to also be saved in PDF format and uploaded to the class' Blackboard group.
 For all projects your PDFs should use the following naming conventions.
-Your First initial and Lastname - Class - ProjectNumber > FLastname-ARTi41-Project4.pdf
+Your First initial and Lastname - Class - ProjectNumber > FLastname-ART142-Project1.pdf